Lost luggage auctions

 Walking away with someone else's luggage could bag you big bucks.
 It's all about buying people's unclaimed suitcases, via lost luggage auctions.

-Sale prices vary, so expect to pay anything between £10 and £75 per case.
+Sale prices vary, so expect to pay anything from £30 for a case, including fees.

-Of the big auction houses, Wellers and Mulberry Bank only sell empty cases – the contents are always taken out and sold separately.
-Greasbys and BCVA sell some empty suitcases, but others with clothes and other items still inside.
-Where suitcases are sold with their contents, auction houses will often let you see what's inside before you buy, or give a description, eg, "gents' clothing".
+Some big auction houses only sell empty cases – the contents are always taken out and sold separately.
+Others sell empty suitcases, with clothes and other items still inside.
+Where suitcases are sold with their contents, auction houses usually give a brief description, such as "gents' clothing".

-If you try it, please feed back in the Airport Auctions forum thread.
+If you try it, please feed back in the Lost Luggage Auctions forum thread.

 It's pot luck.
 Could be full of designer gear or someone's soiled smalls!